firefly-iii/docs/docs/docs/firefly-iii/installation/k8n.md

 # Kubernetes

-In the `.deploy/kubernetes` directory of Firefly III (also available [on GitHub](https://github.com/firefly-iii/kubernetes)) you will find three YAML files that denote a pretty standard service offering for both Firefly III and an accompanying MySQL database.
+In the repository [on GitHub](https://github.com/firefly-iii/kubernetes)) you will find three YAML files that denote a pretty standard service offering for both Firefly III and an accompanying MySQL database.

-!!! info
-    _Take care!_

-    It's only Firefly III version 4.8.2 *and up*, that will work with the instructions below.
-If you're running an earlier version of Firefly III you may run into database permission issues.

 ## Download and configuration